-- 6.13.1 ARM acknowledges that all ARM employees have the right to make personal investment decisions as they see fit, provided that these decisions do not contravene the conflict of interest provisions set out in this Code, any policies or procedures established by ARM, or any applicable laws. - 6.13.2 ARM employees that are in the same reporting line are prohibited from making financial arrangements among themselves which could adversely impact the relevant ARM employees' working relationship. - 6.13.3 The ARM employees may not make investments for their personal gain: - 6.13.3.1 directly or indirectly in ARM's competitors; - 6.13.3.2 jointly with other ARM employees that are in the same reporting line; - 6.13.3.3 in any business entity with which they have a close business relationship by virtue of their office held in or their employment by ARM; - 6.13.3.4 which investments require a significant time commitment; or - 6.13.3.5 which may adversely influence their judgement or decisions in carrying out their responsibilities to ARM. - 6.13.4 ARM employees must comply with the Company's Dealings in Securities Policy and the insider trading provisions of the Financial Markets Act, No. 19 of 2012, the JSE Limited's Listings Requirements and the policies of ARM.
+- 6.13.1 ARM acknowledges that all ARM employees have the right to make personal investment decisions as they see fit, provided that these decisions do not contravene the conflict of interest provisions set out in this Code, any policies or procedures established by ARM, or any applicable laws. - 6.13.2 ARM employees that are in the same reporting line are prohibited from making financial arrangements among themselves which could adversely impact the relevant ARM employees' working relationship.

+- 6.13.3 The ARM employees may not make investments for their personal gain: - 6.13.3.1 jointly with other ARM employees that are in the same reporting line; - 6.13.3.2 in any business entity with which they have a close business relationship by virtue of their office held in or their employment by ARM; - 6.13.3.3 which investments require a significant time commitment; or - 6.13.3.4 which may adversely influence their judgement or decisions in carrying out their responsibilities to ARM. - 6.13.4 ARM employees must comply with the Company's Dealings in Securities Policy and the insider trading provisions of the Financial Markets Act, No. 19 of 2012, the JSE Limited's Listings Requirements and the policies of ARM.